hydroper-jet/lang/spec/1.0/source/src/virtual-properties.md

 | \[\[*WriteOnly*\]\] | Indicates whether the virtual property is write-only or not. |
 | \[\[*Getter*\]\] | Indicates the getter function of the virtual property. |
 | \[\[*Setter*\]\] | Indicates the setter function of the virtual property. |

-## Parent definition

-When the parent definition of a virtual property is a package, the virtual property has a fully package qualified name.